 We strongly encourage the applicants to receive individual consultation on the potential project idea.
-Although such consultations are not compulsory, they allow to test the compliance of the idea to the requirements of the programme.
+Such consultations allow to test the compliance of the idea to the requirements of the programme.

 Individual consultations are carried out in the premises of the Joint Secretariat (JS) in Tartu and information and consultation point in Riga (ICP).
-Consultations are available by prior booking and after the submission of a pre-filled project idea form by email to the JS.
-The project idea form does not have to be signed for consultations.
-The template for project idea form is available at www.estlat.eu.
+Consultations are available by prior booking.